 This section discusses the support for reuse of deleted record space.
 This database support provides the customer a way of placing newly-added records into previously deleted record spaces in physical files.
 This function should reduce the requirement for periodic physical file reorganizations to reclaim deleted record space.
-File reorganization can be a very time consuming process depending on the size of the file and the number of indexes over it.
-To activate the reuse function, set the Reuse deleted records (REUSEDLT) parameter to YES on the CRTPF (Create Physical File) or CHGPF (Change Physical File) commands.
-The default value when creating a file is NO (do not reuse).
+File reorganization can be a very time consuming process depending on the size of the file and the number of indexes over it, along with the reorganize options selected.
+To activate the reuse function, set the Reuse deleted records (REUSEDLT) parameter to \YES on the CRTPF (Create Physical File) The default value when creating a file with CRTPF is \NO (do not reuse).
+The default for SQL Create Table is \YES.